Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$

 Focusing on the ideal octahedra and n.n. model via second order superexchange processes, $J_{\rm eff}=1/2$ is unique because the Heisenberg term is absent.
-On the other hand, for the S=1 model with $d^2$ in $e_{\rm g}$, the heavy ligand SOC generates the Kitaev interaction, which has the same order of magnitude with $J$.
+On the other hand, for the S=1 model from $d^2$ in $e_{\rm g}$-orbitals, the heavy ligand SOC generates the Kitaev interaction, which has the same order of magnitude with $J$.
 In fact, $K = - 2 J$, if only $e_{\rm g}$ paths are considered.\cite{Peter2019HigherK} For S=3/2 case, we found that $J$ is order 1 in units of roughly $t_{\rm eff}^2/U$, while $K$ is smaller by $r^2$.
 Thus it is hard to compete with the Heisenberg interaction.
 We speculate that this is valid for spins equal or higher than 3/2.
-Unlike S=1/2 and S=1 cases, the Heisenberg interaction is dominant in S=3/2, but we cannot rule out a possibility of cancellation among different contributions to the Heisenberg interaction, which may let the Kitaev interaction overtake a major place.
-In particular, the Heisenberg interaction is more sensitive to the distortion-induced hopping integrals than the Kitaev term as shown in the table in the Appendix, manipulating ocathedra may be a way to tune the system to a desired Kitaev dominant regime.
+Unlike S=1/2 and S=1 cases, the Heisenberg interaction is dominant in S=3/2, but a delicate cancellation among different contributions to the Heisenberg interaction, may let the Kitaev interaction overtake a major place.
+In particular, the Heisenberg interaction is more sensitive to the distortion-induced hopping integrals than the Kitaev term as shown in Table \ref{tab:allspinmodelterms} in the Appendix, manipulating ocathedra may be a way to tune the system to a desired Kitaev dominant regime.